Navigation

 • Via the back button: You can use the Back button to go back to previous contexts

-• Cmd/Ctrl+click to open to the right
+• Shift+click to open a new panel to the right

 Details